Codecademy/docs/CONTRIBUTING.md

 > Built by the community.
 Maintained by Codecademy. 🌎

 Welcome to the [Codecademy Docs](https://www.codecademy.com/resources/docs) GitHub repo!

-We are an open and inclusive team of technologists and life-long learners around the world building free coding resources for a better tomorrow.
-Anyone can contribute and each person who does makes us stronger.
-Together we can continue to drive innovation on the web to serve the greater good.
-It starts here, with you.
+We are an open, inclusive, and passionate team of technologists and life-long learners around the world building free coding resources for a better tomorrow.

-For newcomers, contributing to open source for the first time can be scary and a little overwhelming.
-Perhaps you’re a code newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.
-Well, you are at the right place, because Codecademy Docs is the perfect open-contribution project for you to get started!
+For newcomers, contributing to an open source project for the first time can be intimidating and overwhelming.
+Perhaps you’re a code newbie or maybe you’ve been coding for years but haven’t found a project you felt comfortable yet.
+Well, you are at the right place, because Codecademy Docs is the perfect open-contribution project for you to get your feet wet!

-Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) (entries, documentations, translations) are created by amazing creative folks like yourself.
+Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) (entries, documentations, and translations) are written by amazing creative folks like yourself.
 Please, join us!

 ## What do I need to do before contributing?